Military Leadership Apprenticeship Program Information & FAQs

 - Active-duty Marines that are currently enrolled in Sergeants School at either Camp Pendleton or 29 Palms.

-- Active-duty or veteran Marines stationed in California, who already completed Sergeants School from any of the Marine Corps academies in the world, can earn the 12-units of MIL Program credit through Credit for Prior Learning.
+- Active-duty or veteran Marines who already completed Sergeants School from any of the Marine Corps academies, or through CDET, can earn the 12-units of MIL Program credit through Credit for Prior Learning.
 Individuals must be current Palomar College students to qualify.

 - Want to apply to Palomar?
 Follow our Steps to Enroll page to learn more!